 The above table shows very clearly the customers’ primary advantage by using our WearResist® piston crowns.
 Taking into account the secondary benefits, the following overall picture is shown:

-Significant reduction of spare part costs on medium- and long term
+- reduction of spare part costs

-Reduced probability of piston ring damages
+- less piston ring damages

-Reduced lub oil consumption
+- reduced lub oil consumption

-Less wear on cylinder liners
+- less wear on cylinder liners

 In this case, the pistons that we received for reconditioning, could be returned again to our customer with our WearResist® piston crowns still assembled.
 Thus, no additional costs for our customer.
 However, the pistons with the asian crowns had to be disassembled, the crowns scrapped and replaced by new piston crowns from SECO.
-Certainly, we do not offer those advantages only to the owners of MAN B&W engines; we produce and supply our WearResist® piston crowns also to customers with Himsen H17/28, Himsen 21/32 and Himsen 25/33 engines.
+Certainly, we do not offer those advantages only to the owners of MAN B&W engines; we produce and supply suitable WearResist® piston crowns also to customers with Himsen H17/28, Himsen 21/32 and Himsen 25/33 engines.
 Together with our sister company Marine Motor Service GmbH, we also offer our WearResist® piston crowns for MaK and Wärtsilä engines.

-We wish you a nice and successful day!
+I wish you a nice and successful day!

-Uwe Pränger and Jan Michael Rentsch
+Jan Michael Rentsch